AndyShawQt/QtExamples/README.md

 - b2qt - place for b2qt related examples
    - raspi3gpio - example on how to use gpio with raspi3 and b2qt
    - wiringpitest - example on how to use wiringpi with raspi3 and b2qt

+- android
+   - service - Demostrates how to get a service working on Android